BCDA-APS/bs_model_instrument/docs/source/index.rst

-instrument (|release|)
+APSBITS (|release|)
 ======================

-Model of a Bluesky Data Acquisition Instrument in console, notebook, & queueserver.
+A Python package providing tools and utilities to build Bluesky Data Acquisition Instruments that can run in console, notebook, & queueserver environments.

-Start the data collection session with the same command, whether in the IPython console, a Jupyter notebook, the queueserver, or even a Python script:
+Start your data collection session using the demo instrument as an example:

 .. code-block:: py
       :linenos:

-      from instrument.startup import *
+      from apsbits.demo_instrument.startup import *
-      from instrument.tests.sim_plans import *
+      from apsbits.demo_instrument.plans import *

       RE(sim_print_plan())
       RE(sim_count_plan())